Urko Martínez Marigorta

 2019

-The main research interest of the Marigorta lab revolves around the genetic basis of disease in humans.
-We identify emerging questions about complex disease etiology, and tackle them using an integrative approach at the interface of statistical, quantitative and evolutionary genomics.
-Through collaboration with doctors working in the clinic, we analyze data from –omics profiling of patient cohorts to illuminate our understanding of disease pathogenesis and, eventually, gear this knowledge towards translational advances.
-The long-term goal of this research lies in achieving precision medicine: being able to use individual profiles to personalize health treatment, ensuring that the right medications are used for the right patients, and tailoring medical care to patient needs.
+The main research interest of the Integrative Genomics Lab revolves around the genetic basis of disease in humans.
+We identify emerging questions into complex disease etiology and tackle them using an integrative approach at the interface of statistical, quantitative and evolutionary genomics.
+Through collaboration with doctors working in the clinic, we analyze omic profiles of patient cohorts to illuminate our understanding of disease pathogenesis and, eventually, gear this knowledge towards translational advances.
+Our high vision focuses on achieving precision medicine: being able to use individual profiles to personalize health treatment and tailor medical care to patient needs.

-In summary, our research strengthens the genomics and bioinformatics research portfolio at the CIC bioGUNE and adds an integrative –omics perspective aimed at helping towards successful implementation of precision medicine based solutions in the Basque Country.
+In summary, our research strengthens the genomics and bioinformatics research portfolio at the CIC bioGUNE.
+We provide an integrative –omics perspective aimed at helping towards successful implementation of precision medicine solutions in the Basque Country.
 If you are interested in our work, or are considering joining the lab (at any level), please contact us at umartinez@cicbiogune.es

 Latest Publications